-All the erection equipment (chains, belts etc) shall be thoroughly checked by the foreman before commencing erection.
+All the erection equipment (chains, belts etc.) shall be thoroughly checked by the foreman before commencing erection.

 All operatives shall be given safety instructions and training prior to arriving on the site.

-Prior to arriving on the site the Work area, the area on a site or building where precast components are being erected, will be inspected.
+Prior to arriving on the site / work area, the area on a site or building where precast components are being erected, will be inspected.

-crane refers to its safe load carrying capacity at a minimum radius and often bears little relation to its actual capacity at a working radius when lifting precast elements,
+Note: The manufactures rating capacity for crane refers to its safe load carrying capacity at a minimum radius and often bears little relation to its actual capacity at a working radius when lifting precast elements.

-Erection shall be carried out as per approved drawing consisting of plans and sections showing the position and connections of the products in the completed works.
+Erection shall be carried out as per approved drawing consisting of plans and sections showing the position and connections of the precast elements/products in the completed works.